AndreiRudenko/sparkler/README.md

 ## Sparkler
-Modular Particle System for [luxe](https://github.com/underscorediscovery/luxe)
+Modular Particle System

 ##### Overview
 * Create a `ParticleSystem` and add `ParticleEmitter` with modules that you like.
 * You can create custom `ParticleModule` to extend functionality.
 * Some modules need to have access to custom data, you can create components and add them to `ParticleEmitter`.
 * Additional modules: [sparkler_modules](https://github.com/RudenkoArts/sparkler_modules).
+* Can support multiple engines, now only supports [luxe](https://github.com/underscorediscovery/luxe), but you can add another [backend](https://github.com/RudenkoArts/sparkler/tree/master/sparkler/backend) too, or create pull request, i will add it.

 ##### Example
 See sample/src/Main.hx